 Continuum of Care

-When patients are hospitalized at Princeton Medical Center, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for consultation.
-They will collaborate with your admitting physician and inpatient healthcare team, to ensure the optimum level of diabetes care, treatment and education during your stay.
-Upon discharge, your healthcare provider can then refer you to the comprehensive outpatient Self-Management Education Program for additional instruction to assist you in achieving optimal diabetes outcomes.
+When patients are hospitalized at Princeton Medical Center, either with existing or new onset diabetes, the Certified Diabetes Educators of the Diabetes Management Program are available for inpatient consultation.
+They will collaborate with your admitting physician and inpatient healthcare team to ensure the optimal level of diabetes care, treatment and education during your stay.
+Upon discharge, your healthcare provider can then refer you to the comprehensive outpatient self-management education program for additional instruction in achieving optimal diabetes outcomes.

 Our enhanced program also includes Medical Nutrition Therapy (MNT).
-This service is distinct and separate from the nutrition education included in the comprehensive management course.
-It is intended to complement our traditional program and address personal nutrition needs.
+This service is distinct and separate from the nutrition education included in the comprehensive management course, and is intended to complement our traditional program and address personal nutrition needs.

 We keep in contact with you, after your initial services, to inquire about your progress and/or ongoing needs.
 We encourage annual follow-up visits to our program.